nisrulz/android-tips-tricks/Readme.md

 + **Use the Darcula Theme in Android Studio**

-  Ok, I know its more like a preference , but trust me using that keeps your eyes less strained as they would be if you used the Default Light theme.
+  Ok, I know its more like a preference, but trust me using that keeps your eyes less strained as they would be if you used the Default Light theme.

 + **Don't use a small font**

-  Preferably use a font in Android Studio thats easy to read and is at a font size which doesnot forces you to strain your eyes.
+  Preferably use a font in Android Studio that's easy to read and is at a font size which does not forces you to strain your eyes.
 I use [Menlo font](https://en.wikipedia.org/wiki/Menlo_(typeface)).

 + **Use a code style**